google/blockly-samples/codelabs/getting_started/getting_started.md

 ### What you'll need

--  Chrome web browser
+-  A browser
--  [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb), or your own web server of choice
 -  A text editor
 -  Basic knowledge of HTML, CSS and JavaScript
--  The sample code, see **Get setup** section for instructions
+-  The starter code, see **Get setup** section for instructions

 This codelab is focused on Blockly.
 The app structure, non-relevant concepts and code are glossed over and are provided for you to simply copy and paste.